-Air Canada Aeroplan has done an incredible job adding airline partners outside the Star Alliance in recent months, as the program has added Etihad, Azul, Vistara, and Virgin Australia.
+Air Canada Aeroplan has done an incredible job adding airline partners outside the Star Alliance in recent months, as the program has added Etihad, Azul, Vistara, Virgin Australia, Eurowings Discover, and Air Mauritius.
 Well, Aeroplan has now announced yet another new partner.

 Aeroplan adds Air Serbia as partner